jorsanpe/cpmbits/docs/documentation/project-structure.md

 ### `main.cpp`

-The `main.cpp` file contains the `main` function of the application.
-This file is required to exist in the project root directory and contain the implementation of the `main` function.
+The `main.cpp` files contains the `main` function of the application.
+They are kept separate from the project packages in order to enable testing, as testing frameworks will normally implement their own `main` functions.
+The file containing the `main` function is configured per project.

 ## Packages

 Packages allow the user to structure the code however needed.
 By design, we're removing the `src <-> include` separation.
 Instead, source code and header files are stored next to each other, creating a proper structure for packages.
 A _package_ in cpm is the root of a set of source files with no particular structure.
 The package sources are found recursively from the package root.
+Nested packages are not supported.

 Using packages is pretty straightforward.
 First, package your code however you require: